aschroder/Magento-Speed-Test-Extension/README.md

 Monitoring Your Store
 ----------------------
-You can configure perioidc speed monitoring and receive an alert if your speed test results have changed dramatically - which can be an early indicator of problems.
+You can configure periodic speed monitoring and receive an alert if your speed test results have changed dramatically - which can be an early indicator of problems.

 Premium Testing
 ---------------